permguard/permguard/www/content/docs/0.0.x/concepts/permissions/ledgers.md

 This provides a structured way to manage `authz` models which include **manifests, schemas, policies, and permissions**.

 {{< callout context="note" icon="info-circle" >}}
-In the [MagicFarmacia sample](/docs/0.0.x/getting-started/hands-on-example/) a ledger is created.
+In the [MagicFarmacia sample](/docs/0.0.x/getting-started/hands-on-example/), the `magicfarmacia` ledger is one of the example ledgers created in the sample.
 {{< /callout >}}

 ## Policy Ledger

-A **Policy Ledger** is a logical structure used to organize `authorization models`.
+A **Policy Ledger** is a logical structure used to organize `authz models`.

 ```json
 {